 - List of Legal Studies faculty you can work with

 - Examples of past Legal Studies Honors Thesis/Project titles and topics Requirements for graduating with Legal Studies Honors

-- Successful completion (B or higher) of two 300 level or above Legal Studies courses designated as Honors Colloquium (see below)
+- Successful completion (B or higher) of two 300 level or above Legal Studies courses that carry Honors-affiliated designations (important: see below)